ssamarasam/cyber-security-learning/Red Team/THM/Network Security-Nmap.md

 - a statless firewall / non-stateful firewall: will check fi the incoming packet has the SYN flag set to detect a connection attempt
 - using a flag combination that doenst not contain SYn flags makes it possible to decive the firewall and reach the system behind
 - a stateful firewall will block all these crafted packets

+**TCP Mainmon scan**
+- FIN and ACK flags are set and tager should respond with RST
+- most modern systems and BSD derived systems drops the packet if the open ports exposing the open ports
+- **option -sM**
+- most target systems respond with RST regardless of tcp port is open or closed
+- we wont be able to discover the open ports
+- nmap -sM TARGET

+**TCP ACK, window and custom scan**

+**TCP ACK scan**
+- tcp packet with ACK flag set
+- useful when the target system is protected by firewall
+- the target would respond back with RST regardless of the state of the port
+- **option -sA**
+- nmap -sA TARGET
+  1. ACK
+  2. RST

+- TCP port is open or closed
+- this will resut in displaying the unblocked ports from firewall saying as unfiltered
+- so we can identify that the ports which are not blocked by firewall

+**Window scan**
+- same as tcp ack scan and useful for system protected by firewall - but that doenst mean a service is lsitening on that port
+- without firewall, it wont provide useful information
+- with firewall blocked system it is displaying closed ports (insight is firewall does not block these ports and closed status is not accurate)
+- **option -sW**

+note: ack and wondow scan are exposing the firewall rules, not the services

+**custom scan**
+- if you want to try with the new tcp flag combination use this
+- option --scanflags
+- for example if you wnat to try syn, rst, fin simultaneously, use --scanflags RSTSYNFIN
+- **nmap --scanflags custom-flags TARGET**
+-